 While originally used in China as lantern covers for candles and lights, the highly flammable nature of both paper and silk poses a real fire risk.
 The lanterns in our range are sold as decorative items only and should not be used with candles or heat generating lighting.

 Which Lantern do you like?
-Check our Chinese Birth Sign calendar to see what sign you were born under!Return to: Product Information or, See our Silk or Paper Lanterns
+Check our Chinese Birth Sign calendar to see what sign you were born under!Return to: Product Information or, See our Silk & Paper Lanterns

 China Crafts is the business name reserved for the sale of a range of Chinese cultural and decorative items.

 We sell a large range of items, made from porcelain to paper to glass.
 You can see our products by clicking on the menu links on the left side.

 We send from our home office in Brisbane to all places in mainland Australia & Tasmania.
 Sorry, no international sales.